 Apply for a larger loan to pay off your current loan and give you the extra money you need

-The lender will need to check your your credit record to be sure you can repay the loan.
+The lender will need to check your credit record to be sure you can repay the loan.

 If you want to fully pay off your loan early, ask your lender for an early settlement amount.